hslayers/hslayers-ng/README.md

 * http://sdi4apps.eu/spoi/

 ## Before You Start
+**This page describes how to create a HSLayers-NG based application with hslayers-ng 2.0 and newer.
+For a guide for older, but still supported version 1.x see [[Getting started (for HSLayers NG 1.x)]].
+If you are looking for an upgrade guide then check [[Upgrading from version 1.x]].**

 HSLayers-NG is built on top of two major things: [OpenLayers](openlayers.org) library and [AngularJS](angularjs.org) framework.
 So in order to work with HSLayers you should have some understanding of both.
 OpenLayers has a nice [tutorial workshop](https://openlayers.org/workshop/) to start with.

 ## Getting Started